Arkansas Court Records

 Step 3: Pay the Required Fees and Collect the Record of Interest

 The PACER computer terminals available at the Arkansas Bankruptcy Courthouses may be accessed free of charge.
-However, if copies are also requested, users are then required to pay nominal fees for printing the required documents.
+However, if copies are also requested, users are then required to pay nominal fees to print the documents needed.
 Using the printer at the terminal costs 10 cents per page.
-Note that documents printed from the terminal are uncertified and may be used for informational purposes only.
-Certified copies may be obtained from the clerk’s office at $11 per document.
+Note that papers printed from the terminal are uncertified and may be used for informational purposes only.
+Certified copies may be obtained from the clerk’s office for $11 per document.
 Uncertified copies are available for 50 cents per page at this office.
 Acceptable payment methods include money orders and cashier’s checks payable to the U.S. Bankruptcy Court.
 Requesters may also contact the clerks at the addresses above to determine other available payment methods.

 How to Get Arkansas Bankruptcy Records by Mail